Kanjuruhan Stadium disaster: Joint fact-finding team

 At the time of the fact-finding team announced the final report, BRIN had not yet finished analysis of the tear gas samples and was still assessing the toxicity and performing complete toxin profiling.
 Nonetheless, the BRIN report produced and later submitted as addendum of the fact-finding team's final report, the fact-finding team insisting that the high concentration of the tear gas was the main cause of the injury and death.
 On 21 October 2022, the tear gas laboratory analysis results were submitted to TGIPF by BRIN.
 However, TGIPF through Mahfud MD was hesitant to publish the findings to public.
 According to Mahfud, TGIPF came to the conclusion that the root cause of the panic that resulted in the deaths of hundreds of people was tear gas.
 Due to delays in the report's release, Aremania held a protest on 27 October 2022 demanded many things including the release of the BRIN report.
 On 15 November 2022, TGIPF released a statement that the BRIN report was reserved for investigative and prosecutorial purposes.
 The report was also submitted for the case submission; thus, the release of the report to the public is unlikely.

 The fact-finding team also found CCTV footage at Kanjuruhan Stadium which was thought to be deleted, indicating a possible cover-up attempt.
 The footage came from the main lobby and parking area with a duration of 3 hours 21 minutes.

+The declassified, 164-page final full report of TGIPF eventually released to public sometime later in late October 2022, although the extent of the redaction, information addition, and difference between the 124-page version of TGIPF report submitted to the president and that 164-page version which available to public, if any, are unknown.

 Autopsies

 On 5 November 2022, an independent team from the Indonesian Forensic Doctors Association performed autopsies on the bodies of two disaster victims after they were postponed.
 The victim's family said that the police had intimidated them.
+Devi Athok, the father of two exhumed victims, also reported being threatened at gunpoint by an unidentified person after having been repeatedly visited by police officers at his home in the days prior.
 The exhumation of two females, aged 16 and 13, took place at the Sukolilo, Wajak public cemetery.

 On 30 November 2022, Indonesian Forensic Doctors Association announced the conclusion of the autopsies in Airlangga University.
 They stated that the victims' lungs did not contain any tear gas residue.
 Instead, the two victims' deaths were due to bleeding and fractures of the rib and chest.
 They also stated that the corpse had decomposed when they took the samples.
 The victim's lawyer claims that when the victims were found in the disaster, they had blackened faces, foam flowing from their mouths, and were dripping urine.